factorio

 Stuck inserter

-Best to use additional wagons for more items with this design.
+It’s best to use additional wagons for more items with this design.

 Train requester gate